izhan0102/Bg_remover_web/README.md

 ## Created By

-Developed by Izhan, an 18-year-old first-year engineering student from Jammu Kashmir.
+Developed by Izhan, an 18-year-old student from Jammu Kashmir.

 ## Support This Project